pnlong/cse15l-lab-reports/lab-report-2.md

 import java.net.URI;
 ```

 Next, I implement a class called `ChatHandler`, which implements the interface `URLHandler` defined in the `wavelet` repository.
 This class includes a string called `chat` that keeps track of the chat thread, which is initialized to an empty string in the constructor.
-The main function of the `ChatHandler` class is to process various requests from a web server, which is what `handleRequest` deals with.
+The main purpose of the `ChatHandler` class is to process various requests from a web server, which is what `handleRequest` deals with.
 Without any path, the web server will display the current state of `chat`.
 I can add messages to `chat` using `/add-message?s=<string>&user=<string>` -- my code makes sure that a user inputs a valid query.
 Unknown requests generate a `404 Not Found!` error, and entering the path `/help` provides a help message.

 ```java
 class ChatHandler implements URLHandler {